Project, Program and Portfolio Management Certificate

 Independent research in specific areas of the field of the degree being pursued.
 A total of 3 units for any combination of directed readings or independent research is allowed in the area of study.
-Prerequisites: graduate standing, completion of all 600 and 700 level core requirements.
+Prerequisite: consent of instructor.

 EBTM 797 INTERNSHIP IN SUPPLY CHAIN MANAGEMENT (3)

 Supervised experience in a field setting which facilitates the application of supply chain knowledge.
-Prerequisites: consent of instructor, graduate standing, completion of all 600 and 700 level core requirements.
+Prerequisites: graduate degree-seeking status and consent of instructor.
 Graded S/U.